Sheldonsu28/Java/Assignment1/codesmells.md

 ### Explanation

     My solution get rid of the code smell by breaking the original move() method into several parts that can be extracted and merge to existing methods within the class.
+Therefore, the method is more readable and shorter.

 ============================================================

-## Code Smell 2: [Write the code smell name]
+## Code Smell 2: Alternative Classes with Different Interfaces

-### Code Smell Category: [Write the code smell category name]
+### Code Smell Category: Object-Orientation Abusers

 ### List of classes and line numbers involved:

-* [Write a class and list of line numbers, one class per asterisk, that describe the smell]
+* Class HungryFish
+* Class Fish

 ### Description:

-[In your own words, explain how the description of the code smell applies to this particular code.]
+Most methods from both classes has same the same name and same functionality.

 ### Solution:

-[In your own words, explain how you might solve this code smell: how would you refactor the code?]
+Implement Class HungryFish as a subclass of Class Fish, since most of the methods are the same.
+For the subclass HungryFish, the class initializer should override the initializer in class Fish.

 ### Explanation

-[How does your solution get rid of the code smell?
-Write your explanation here.]
+By implement the HungryFish class as a subclass of the Fish class, there will be much less duplicated code since most method in HungryFish are identical to the ones in Fish class such as move(), turnAround(), drawString and etc. This will make the resulting code less bulky and more readable.

 ============================================================